Still downloading templates?

 Consolidation only sticks if you prevent the sprawl from building back up.
 That means putting guardrails around how new tools enter your stack.

-You don’t need bureaucracy.
-You need a few simple rules:
+You only need a few simple rules here:

 Rule 1: One owner for approvals

-Designate someone (usually from Ops or Finance) who must sign off before any new tool is added.
+Designate someone (usually from Ops or Finance) who must sign off on any new tool before it is added.
 This doesn’t mean they review every app in detail.
 It just means there’s a checkpoint before another subscription shows up on the credit card.

 Rule 2: One renewal calendar